Do you want to build a lucrative online presence for yourself as a digital creator, but aren’t sure which platform would suit you best?

 - Domain name.
 Try to get yourname.com, if you can.
 Typically around $15 for the year.

 - Web hosting.
-You can start with a a cheap plan from Bluehost or SiteGround, then upgrade to a dedicated WordPress host as your blog grows (I highly recommend WPX).
-If you have some budget, start with WPX.
+You can start with a cheap plan from Bluehost or SiteGround, then upgrade to a managed WordPress host as your blog grows (I highly recommend WPX).
+If you already have some budget to play with, I recommend going with WPX from the very beginning.

 - WordPress self-hosted version (free!)